South Portland surprised by the EPA

 THE CITY OF SOUTH PORTLAND TAKES ACTION

 On October 29 The City Council chose four of the five members who will form the Clean Air Advisory Committee, CAAC, charged with creating a strategy to improve the air quality in South Portland and the surrounding area.
-They selected the following people:
+The committee is now made up of the following people:

 Brianne Hicknell - Environmental Engineer